opencv/opencv/modules/contrib/doc/retina/index.rst

     :param retinaParameterFile: the parameters filename
     :param applyDefaultSetupOnFailure: set to true if an error must be thrown on error
     :param fs: the open Filestorage which contains retina parameters
-    :param newParameters: a parameters structures updated with the new target configuration
+    :param newParameters: a parameters structures updated with the new target configuration.
+You can retreive the current parameers structure using method *Retina::RetinaParameters Retina::getParameters()* and update it before running method *setup*.

 Retina::write
 +++++++++++++